 The laws express reality's own architecture.
 They carry epistemic authority precisely because they reflect how the universe actually operates (they reflect how the universe actually is).
 Far from being arbitrary conventions of reason, they function as reliable guides because they are grounded in the way things are.

-III.
 Epistemological Certainty: The Self-Evident and the Inescapable

 These laws constitute our most certain knowledge.
 To deny them is not merely to be mistaken but to demolish the very framework within which error and truth can be distinguished.
 They are true by the impossibility of their contrary— any attempt to negate them necessarily presupposes them.